karandalvi/analysis_dashboard/README.md

 # Analysis Dashboard

-Analysis Dashboard with dynamic graphs to offer insights about loan data.
+Analysis Dashboard with dynamic graphs to offer insights into loan data.

 ## How to set up?